evidentlyai/evidently/docs/book/monitoring/workspace.md

 ## Remote Workspace

-In this scenario, after generating the snapshots, you will send them to the remote server.
-You must run the Monitoring UI on the same remote server, so that it directly interfaces with the filesystem where the snapshots are stored.
+In this scenario, you send the snapshots to a remote server.
+You must run the Monitoring UI on the same remote server.
+It will directly interface with the filesystem where the snapshots are stored.

-To create a remote workspace (UI should be running at this address):
+To create a remote Workspace (UI should be running at this address):

 ```python
 workspace = RemoteWorkspace("http://localhost:8000")